jonaspleyer/cellular_raza/paper.md

 Agent-based models have become popular in cellular biology [@Mogilner2016; @Cess2022; @Delile2017; @Delile_Herrmann_Peyrieras_Doursat_2017].
+Many tools have emerged which are capable of describing cellular systems in various details [@Pleyer2023; @Abar2017].
 While these tools have proven to be effective for targeted research questions, they often lack the ability to be applied more generically.\
 <!-- Nevertheless, core functionalities such as numerical solvers, storage solutions or domain